Everyone has opinions about the employment process

 After completing your self-assessment, begin looking at the employers that typically hire your major and appeal to you.

 It is important to realize that the employment process involves marketing yourself.
-A lot of good students struggle to find employment simply because they have not put in the time and effort to their resume, cover letter and pitch (elevator speech).
+A lot of good students struggle to find employment simply because they have not put in the time and effort to their resume and cover letter.

 Step 5: Search for Specific Employment Opportunities and Apply